owlbarn/tutorial/book/algodiff/README.md

 ### Other APIs

-Besides, there are also more helper functions such as `jacobianv` for calculating jacobian vector product; `diff'` for calculating both `f x` and `diff f x`, and etc.
+Besides, there are also many helper functions, such as `jacobianv` for calculating jacobian vector product; `diff'` for calculating both `f x` and `diff f x`, and etc.
+They will come handy in certain cases for the programmers.

-The complete list of APIs can be found in [owl_algodiff_generic.mli](https://github.com/ryanrhymes/owl/blob/ppl/src/base/optimise/owl_algodiff_generic.mli).
-The core APIs are listed below.
+Besides the functions we have already introduced, the complete list of APIs can be found below.

 ```
   val diff' : (t -> t) -> t -> t * t